cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### Household

 A `Household` class identifies a group of persons living in the same dwelling, in the case where occupants are residents.
-They are defined by a type (e.g. one family, worker couple, etc.) and a residence type (main/secondary residence or vacant).
+They are defined by a type (householdType: one family, a lonely adult, etc.) and a residence type (residenceType: main/secondary residence or vacant).

+The following XML example describes a household characterized by a secondary residence of unrelated adults.

 ```xml
 <!--Example of a Household object-->